 Another way to prove this would be to look at the fact that entering Heaven is "free" (Romans 3:24, Revelation 22:17 with John 4:14), and based on faith (John 3:5 with 1 John 1:5), whereas inheriting the Kingdom is expensive, and based on service (Colossians 3:23-25).

 Entering a building is not the same thing as inheriting that building, or even parts of that building.
-Entering a house does not mean that you've inherited that house.
-As will be demonstrated in later sections of this article, it's possible to get to Heaven, and not earn rewards, and squander any chance that you had to earn a greater inheritance in Heaven.
+Entering a house does not mean that a person has inherited that house.
+As will be demonstrated in later sections of this article, it is possible for a believer to get to Heaven, and not earn rewards, and squander any chance that they had to earn a greater inheritance in Heaven.

-Therefore, we've established that the rewards being discussed in this article are completely distinct from the "free gift" of Salvation, which is supremely logical, and also answers the most common objection to the teaching that Salvation is by faith alone.
-These rewards are the primary motivator that God gives us for behaving and doing good works, even though our eternal destiny is fixed the moment we believe.
-If we misbehave, God doesn't threaten us with Hell.
+Therefore, it is established that the rewards being discussed in this article are completely distinct from the "free gift" of Salvation, which is supremely logical, and also answers the most common objection to the teaching that Salvation is by faith alone.
+These rewards are a primary motivator that God gives us for behaving and doing good works, even though our eternal destiny is fixed the moment we believe.
+If we misbehave, God does not threaten us with Hell.
 He instead uses the motivators of obtaining blessings in this life (Psalm 1:1-3), avoiding chastening in this life (1 Corinthians 11:30-32, Hebrews 12:6), and the opportunity to earn eternal rewards in Heaven.

 2 Corinthians 5:9-11